-OUTCOME A CTION PLAN1 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes FEMA Training.
-TBD End users will receive new system and business process training.
-FEMA Test and acceptance.
-TBD End users will test and accept system software based on their requirements and approved test plans.
-DHS completes configuration and interfaces for FEMA.
-TBD System integrator will configure system software to meet requirements.
-Discovery engagement.
-April 2024 System integrator engages FEMA customer subject matter experts in agreeing on system design requirements.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes Perform Integrated Baseline Review December 2024 DHS and system integrator mutually understand program scope, schedule, and risks, and confirm that the baseline's budget and schedule are adequate for performing implementation.
+Complete acquisition program baseline planning; conduct gate reviews for Obtain phase.
+September 2024 Complete planning artifacts to support Program Planning, Enterprise Architecture, and Acquisition Reviews for ADE- 2A.
+At this point in time, we will have projected dates for all actions marked as TBD above.
+Complete discovery workshops.
+June 2024 System integrator engages FEMA customer subject matter experts in agreeing on system design requirements.
+Stand up and configure demonstration system.
+November 2023 Completed January 2024.
+Security approvals delayed installation and configuration of demo system.
 Select the system integrator.
-January 2023 September 2023 Changes to procurement schedules to maximize alignment between the FEMA and ICE modernization projects.
+January 2023 Completed September 2023.
+Changes to procurement schedules to maximize alignment between the FEMA and ICE modernization projects.
+FEMA program selected the System Integrator.
 Select the software.
-October 2022 January 2023 A task order was awarded in November 2022.
+October 2022 Completed January 2023.
+A task order was awarded in November 2022.
 A protest was resolved in January 2023.
 Strategic Sourcing Software Licensing vehicle.
-TBD February 2022 Enterprise Financial Management Software (EFIMS) was awarded in September 2021.
+TBD Completed February 2022.
+Enterprise Financial Management Software (EFIMS) was awarded in September 2021.
 A protest was resolved in February 2022.
 Strategic Sourcing System Integration (SI) vehicle.
-Q2 FY 2020 March 2021 Enterprise Financial Systems Integrator (EFSI) vehicle was awarded November 2020, and protest resolved favorably in March 2021.
-FI VI 8 ICE and other ICE Customers (i.e., CISA, S&T, and DHS HQ) complete migration of their financial management systems.
+Q2 FY 2020 Completed March 2021.
+Enterprise Financial Systems Integrator (EFSI) vehicle was awarded November 2020, and protest resolved favorably in March 2021.
+FM 8 8 ICE and other ICE Customers (i.e., CISA, S&T, and DHS HQ) complete migration of their financial management systems.
 TBD Targeting a Fully Addressed rating for GAO Outcome FM 8.
 ICE and other ICE Customers go live.
 TBD The To Be system for Components will become operational.
 ICE and other ICE Customers Program status review.
 TBD Components will present documentation to support that the solution is ready for deployment and support.
 ICE and other ICE Customers Data conversion and migration.
 TBD Data will be incorporated from old to new system.
 ICE and other ICE Customers Training.
 TBD End users will receive new system and business process training.